Skip to main content

 • Be of 2L (JD), 3L (JD), or LLM status at Villanova University Charles Widger School

-• Submit a paper AND a 1-2 page memo description describing of the research process*
+• Submit a paper AND a 1-2 page memo describing the research process

 • Provide only one submission per applicant